+1 202 637 6452

 Partner, Washington, D.C.

-Dom's appellate practice has covered constitutional questions, Medicare regulation, white-collar criminal appeals, ERISA, insurance law, and Indian law, among other areas.
-In 2011-12, Dom served as lead author of the briefs filed by a consortium of the nation’s leading hospital associations in the landmark Supreme Court health care case NFIB v.
+Dom's appellate practice has covered constitutional questions, Medicare regulation, patent law, copyright law, white-collar criminal appeals, ERISA, insurance law, and Indian law, among other areas.
+He has been lead author and editor of successful petitions for certiorari, and subsequent winning merits briefs, in each of the last two Supreme Court Terms (in US Airways v.
+McCutchen and Highmark v.
+Allcare Health Management Systems, Inc.), and he helped lead the briefing and litigation strategy in five merits Supreme Court cases in October Term 2013 alone.
+In 2011-12, Dom served as lead author of the briefs filed by a consortium of the nation's leading hospital associations in the landmark Supreme Court healthcare case NFIB v.
 Sebelius.
 He subsequently has written and lectured widely on that case and the implications of the Sebelius decision.
-Dom also has developed a focus on communications law, and in that capacity has argued on behalf of cable industry clients and participated in rulemakings before the Federal Communications Commission.
+Dom also writes a regular column on Supreme Court developments for msnbc.com.

-Before joining our legal practice, Dom served as a judicial clerk to The Honorable Sandra L. Lynch, Chief Judge of the U.S. Court of Appeals for the First Circuit.
+Before joining Hogan Lovells, Dom served as a judicial clerk to The Honorable Sandra L. Lynch, Chief Judge of the U.S. Court of Appeals for the First Circuit.
 Dom graduated summa cum laude from the New York University School of Law, where he was named a Butler Scholar and received the Law Review Association Award for second-highest GPA in the graduating class of 2005.

-- Drafted petition for certiorari in ERISA case for major firm client; certiorari was granted.
+- Drafted petition for certiorari in ERISA case for firm client; certiorari was granted.

 - On behalf of a major client, filed a successful brief opposing certiorari in a case involving the scope of the Religious Freedom Restoration Act.